 - Wash the tins, re-line and grease them, then repeat steps 3 - 7 but add the green, blue and purple food colouring instead

 - To make the vanilla buttercream mix the butter and icing sugar together.
-Once it starts to come together add the vanilla extract and mix until smooth.
-I use my electric hand whisk to do this but you can also do it by hand with a spoon
+Once it starts to come together add the vanilla extract and milk, and mix until smooth.
+For best results use an electric mixer.
+You can add more milk if it is too stiff

 - Start stacking the sponges on a plate or turn table.
 Spread a thin layer of buttercream onto each sponge, followed by a generous drizzle of lemon curd, before adding the next one